 Hybrid contact lenses

 A Hybrid contact lens combines two different types of lenses together as one.
 The lenses consist of a central RGP lens surrounded by a soft lens skirt.
 This gives the benefit of high-quality vision that can be achieved with RGP lenses for normal and irregular corneas as well as the comfort and stability given by a soft contact lens.

 Extended wear contact lenses

 The latest advances in contact lens technology have led to the development of new types of disposable soft contact lens that can be worn overnight, albeit with increased risk which needs to be managed carefully.
-These contact lenses are made from SILICONE-HYDROGEL, some can even been worn continuously for up to 30 days.
+These contact lenses are made from SILICONE-HYDROGEL, some can even be worn continuously for up to 30 days.

 Toric contact lenses

 These are specially designed lenses to correct astigmatism.
 In years gone by these were difficult to measure, design and fit but this is no longer the case and we can opt for RGP, soft or disposable soft toric lenses to achieve exceptional vision

 All the baby boomers are at the age where reading difficulties can be expected.
 These lenses are highly successful suiting new wearers, those who already wear contact lenses and even those who have no need for any other optical correction.
 Multifocal lenses do not work like varifocal lenses and are such a natural alternative visual experience.
 Over half of our new lens fittings at BBR are for multifocals.

 Contact lenses for children